botorabi/Meet4Eat/README.md

 # What about the User Interaction

 The user interacts with the system by the means of an application client.
 For desktops a Qt based application is unter development.
 Later, native apps for smartphones and a browser based solution may follow.
-All clients have the same RESTful interface for interacting with the system, so it is simple to develop third party applications for **Meet4Eat**.
+All clients have the same REST interface for interacting with the system, so it is simple to develop third party applications for **Meet4Eat**.